-The US Justice Department announced today that Adventist will pay a total of $118.7 million to the federal government and four states to settle a whistleblower (qui tam) lawsuit filed in December 2012 by those former employees, who are represented by whistleblower law firm Phillips & Cohen LLP.
+The US Justice Department announced today that Adventist will pay a total of $118.7 million to the federal government and four states to settle the qui tam lawsuit, filed in December 2012, alleging violation of the Stark Law and Anti-kickback Statute.
 The Adventist settlement agreement also covers a separate qui tam lawsuit filed in 2013 that made the same allegations as some of those made earlier in Phillips & Cohen’s qui tam lawsuit.

 The Adventist settlement is the largest healthcare fraud settlement ever made involving physician referrals to hospitals, according to Peter Chatfield, a whistleblower attorney with Phillips & Cohen.
 It is nearly twice the previous largest settlement involving allegations of hospitals paying doctors for referrals, which was North Broward Hospital District’s recent $69.5 million settlement.